-They both offer higher cash back at U.S. supermarkets and U.S. gas stations, and their potential interest rates are identical, but the Preferred card is an upgraded version that provides quite a bit more cash back (at the cost of an annual fee).
+They both offer higher cash back at U.S. supermarkets and U.S. gas stations, and their potential interest rates are identical, but the Preferred card is an upgraded version that provides quite a bit more cash back (at the cost of an annual fee) (Rates & Fees).

 We give both the Blue Cash cards 5 out of 5 Stars because they are both great reward cards for the niches they intend to fill.
 They’re designed for spending at U.S. supermarkets and U.S. gas stations for the most part, with the Everyday version meant for lower spenders and the Preferred version meant for higher spenders.

-The Blue Cash Everyday, with no annual fee, offers a solid 3% back at U.S. supermarkets and 2% back at U.S. gas stations and some department stores, making it one of the best reward cards without an annual fee.
-The Blue Cash Preferred has a $95 annual fee, but for that price you’ll earn 6% back at U.S. supermarkets and 3% back at U.S. gas stations and some department stores, and this very high reward makes it pretty easy to offset the annual fee and make quite a bit of profit on top of that.
+The Blue Cash Everyday, with no annual fee, offers a solid 3% back at U.S. supermarkets (up to $6,000 per year, then 1%) and 2% back at U.S. gas stations and some U.S. department stores, making it one of the best reward cards without an annual fee .
+The Blue Cash Preferred has a $95 annual fee, but for that price you’ll earn 6% back at U.S. supermarkets (up to $6,000 per year, then 1%) and on select U.S. streaming services, plus 3% back at U.S. gas stations and on transit.
+These high rewards make it pretty easy to offset the annual fee and earn quite a bit of profit on top of that .

 Both cards have a good introductory bonus.
-For spending $1,000 with the card in the first 3 months, you’ll get $150 cash back with the Everyday version and $200 cash back with the Preferred.
-This will pay for the Preferred’s annual fee for 2 years, so that’s a pretty nice offer compared to the fee.
+For spending $1,000 with the card in the first 3 months, you’ll get $150 cash back with the Everyday version and $250 cash back with the Preferred.
+This will pay for the Preferred’s annual fee for two years, so that’s a pretty nice offer compared to the fee.